andysouth/resistance/inst/shiny/resistmixseq/about.md

 A model to investigate the evolution of resistance to two insecticides used sequentially or in a mixture.
+Described in this [Malaria Journal](https://doi.org/10.1186/s12936-018-2203-y) article.

+Warning!
+This is a research tool and not for making operational decisions.

-Andy South (@southmapr) and Ian Hastings [2018]
+Andy South <a href="https://twitter.com/southmapr">(@southmapr)</a> and Ian Hastings [2018]

 **To use**
 * Select 'UI'